bstachmann/git-workshop/sections/content-overview/2-days-standard.en.md

-## Was ist Git?
+## What is Git?

- * Herkunft
+ * Origin
- * Vorteile
+ * Advantages
- * Besonderheiten
+ * Features
- * Das `git`-Kommando
+ * The `git` command

 ---

 ## Repository

- * Repository und Workspace
+ * Repository and Workspace
- * Commits und Revision-Hashes
+ * Commits and Revision Hashes
  * Checkout
- * Das Log
+ * The Log
- * Befehle zum Untersuchen der Inhalte
+ * Commands to Inspect Contents
- * UI für das Git-Log
+ * UI for the Git Log

 ---

 ## Commits

- * Commits erstellen
+ * Creating commits
- * Was genau ist eigentlich ein Commit?
+ * What exactly is a commit?
- * Staging/der Index
+ * Staging/the Index
  * Tags
- * Commits ändern/rückgängig machen
+ * Modifying/Reverting commits
- * UI zum Erstellen von Commits
+ * UI for creating commits

 ---

-## Klone
+## Clones

- * Konzept: Dezentralisierung
+ * Concept: Decentralization
- * Klonen von Repositorys
+ * Cloning repositories
- * Repository-URLs
+ * Repository URLs
- * Refs, Remote-Refs, `origin`
+ * Refs, Remote Refs, `origin`
  * Ahead/Behind
- * GitHub/GitLab: Hosting von Repositorys
+ * GitHub/GitLab: Hosting repositories

 ---

 ## Push & Pull

- * Synchronsiation: Wie funktioniert der Abgleich?
+ * Synchronization: How does syncing work?
- * `fetch`: Holen
+ * `fetch`: Fetching
- * `push`: Hochladen
+ * `push`: Uploading
  * Push rejected!
- * `pull`: Integrieren
+ * `pull`: Integrating
- * Konzept: Pull-Request
+ * Concept: Pull Request
- * GitHub/GitLab: Pull-Requests
+ * GitHub/GitLab: Pull Requests

 ---

 ## Branches

- * Branches zeigen auf Commits
+ * Branches point to commits
- * Wechseln zwischen Branches
+ * Switching between branches
- * Remote Branches
+ * Remote branches
- * Upstream Branches
+ * Upstream branches

 ---

 ## Merges

- * Wie enstehen Verzweigungen?
+ * How do branches arise?
- * Was ist ein Merge?
+ * What is a merge?
- * Mergekonflikte
+ * Merge conflicts
- * Automatische und manuelle Konfliktauflösung
+ * Automatic and manual conflict resolution
- * 3-Wege-Merge
+ * 3-Way Merge
- * UI: Merge-Tools
+ * UI: Merge Tools

 ---

 ## Rebasing

- * Was ist ein Rebase?
+ * What is a rebase?
- * Wie wende ich es an?
+ * How to apply it?
- * Risiken und Nebenwirkungen
+ * Risks and side effects
- * Ausblick: Interactive Rebasing
+ * Outlook: Interactive Rebasing

 ---

 ## Workflows

- * Grundlegende Patterns
+ * Basic patterns
  * Trunk-based Flow
- * Feature-Branching
+ * Feature Branching
- * Ausblick: To branch or not to branch?
+ * Outlook: To branch or not to branch?
- * Fortgeschrittene Workflows
+ * Advanced workflows

 ---

-## Modularisierung
+## Modularization

- * Möglichkeiten zur Modularisierung
+ * Options for modularization
  * Subtrees
  * Submodules
- * Ausblick: Große Repositorys
+ * Outlook: Large repositories